Turkey: Saudi suspects tried in absentia for Khashoggi death

 Turkish officials allege Khashoggi was killed and then dismembered with a bone saw.
 Turkey, a rival of Saudi Arabia, apparently had the Saudi Consulate bugged and has shared audio of the killing with the CIA, among others.
 Prior to his killing, Khashoggi had written critically of Saudi Arabia's crown prince in columns for the Washington Post.

-During the Muslim holy month of Ramadan in May, Khashoggi's son announced that the family pardoned the killers, giving a legal reprieve to the five government agents who were sentenced to death.
+During the Muslim holy month of Ramadan in May, Khashoggi's son announced that the family pardoned the killers, giving legal reprieve to the five government agents who were sentenced to death..

 ALSO READ